- WHAT DO CARPENTER ANTS LOOK LIKE?

 HOW TO TREAT CARPENTER ANTS ON A HOMES EXTERIOR SIDING ^

 If you’re seeing ants on your home exterior siding, they could be using some sections as part of their trail way or worse, for a nest.
-These areas can be treating using the ALPINE AEROSOL listed above by spraying it up under the siding, into cracks and crevices and any gap or void they might be using.
+These areas should be sprayed with the PROTHOR detailed below.
+Use 2 oz per gallon and plan on spraying the home with 1-2 gallons once a week until the trails end and no longer active.
+This usually happens with just one treatment.

 HOW TO TREAT CARPENTER ANTS IN THE YARD ^

 If ants are mostly active out in the yard around a fence, railroad ties, trees, pine straw, etc., there is most likely nesting going on and to stop them from coming onto and into your home, you’ll need to do some yard spraying and baiting.

 To be successful treating large areas, you need to saturate the foliage, mulch, lawn, dirt and basically all surfaces ants can be trailing or nesting.
 The best spray for the job is PROTHOR.
 Like the Bithor, its another non-repellent which ants can’t detect so you won’t cause them to scatter or re-route their trail ways when you spray.
 The difference is that is that Bithor is for use inside and on the home whereas the Prothor is not labeled for use inside but instead, over turf, mulch, etc.